Trapped particle evolution driven by residual gas collisions: Experimental Measurement

-To set the magnetic trap depth for the atom ensemble, an RF field is applied at the end of the hold time.
+where $V_{\rm{MT}}(t)$ is the recaptured atomic fluorescence and $V_{\rm{MOT}}$ is the initial MOT fluorescence To set the magnetic trap depth for the atom ensemble, an RF field is applied at the end of the hold time.
 The RF field induces transitions of the atoms from the trapped state ($\left.|F = 1, \ m_F = -1\right>$) to the $\left.|F = 1, \ m_F = 0,+1\right>$ states that are not trapped by the MT.
 During the RF radiation phase, the RF frequency is swept between $\nu_{\rm{min}}$ and $\nu_{\rm{max}}$.
 Atoms with the magnetic energies above $E_m=\hbar\nu_{\rm{min}}$ encounter a resonant RF field and are flipped into an untrappable spin state and escape from the trap.
 We therefore define $E_m$ to be the maximum trap depth.
 The RF radiation is swept sufficiently for a sufficiently long time in comparison to the motion of the particles in the trap to ensure that every particle which reaches the magnetic energy $E_m$ during their motion will encounter the RF field.
 As a result, all particles that achieve a maximum magnetic energy of $E_m$ or higher during their evolution are ejected.\\

 {It should be noted that the maximum magnetic energy achieved by the particles is not necessarily the total energy of the particle.
 Through the course of a particle's trajectories, its energy is divided between magnetic potential energy, gravitational potential energy, and kinetic energy.
 It is possible that at the time where the particle reaches its maximum magnetic energy, it has nonzero gravitational and kinetic energies.
 However, in the limit of large magnetic field gradients, these energies will be negligible relative to the magnetic energy.
 We therefore conduct our experiments at a gradient that is sufficiently high such that the maximum magnetic energy of the particle is essentially the same as the total energy of the particle.
 This limit is reached when the trapping gradient is much larger than the minimum gradient required to magnetically levitate the atoms and when the initial kinetic energy of the atoms (set by the MOT) is much smaller than their magnetic potential energy set by the initial cloud size and the MT gradient.
 The study of the relationship between the total energy and the maximum magnetic energy outside of this limit is beyond the scope of this work and is the topic of future work.}\\